-To see if overvaluation is "causing" the impact on the labor-intensive and exportable sectors sectors, in the baseline regression, we interact the degree of overvaluation with labor intensity (instead of interacting aid and labor-intensity).
-The results are reported in Table 9 columns 1 and 3.
+To support our claim we have next to establish that if overvaluation is the channel, then overvaluation should lead to Dutch disease.
+To see if overvaluation is "causing" the impact on the labor-intensive and exportable sectors, in the baseline regression, we interact the degree of overvaluation with labor intensity.
+We first estimate this using OLS and the results are reported in Table 8 columns 1 and 3.
 The coefficient of the interaction term in the OLS regression is significant and negative as predicted for the 1980s and 1990s.

-But can we say something stronger about the relationship between aid and overvaluation?
-If aid did "cause" overvaluation, we would expect to see a strong relationship between the "exogenous" determinants of aid and overvaluation.
-This then calls for instrumental variable estimation where we use our earlier strategic instruments for aid in explaining the degree of overvaluation in the first stage, and use the predicted overvaluation in the interaction in the second stage.
-In the first-stage regressions we find that the coefficient of these determinants on overvaluation is very strong and highly significant.
-This provides additional evidence in favor of the causation running from aid to overvaluation.
+Since this might be afflicted by endogeneity bias, (because aid might go to countries with overvalued exchange rates), we need to establish that the exogenous component of overvaluation, rather than overvaluation, is a proximate cause.
+This then calls for instrumental variable estimation where we use our instrument for aid (Appendix 2) in explaining the degree of overvaluation in the first stage, and use the predicted overvaluation in the interaction in the second stage.

 The IV results for the second stage (columns 2 and 4) suggest that the component of overvaluation caused by exogenous aid inflows does hurt competitiveness.
 The pattern of the interaction coefficients is also similar to those in Tables 2A and 2B; that is, the IV estimations yield significantly greater coefficients than OLS estimations and the coefficient for the 1980s is greater than that for the 1990s.